 The best way to be sure eye makeup doesn’t irritate your eyes is to avoid wearing any.
 If you have chronic dry eyes, you may not be able to apply eye makeup.
 Applying mascara and eyeliner to the inner part of the eyelash can also affect your tears and irritate your eyes.

 Make the decision about eye makeup that’s right for you.
 If you have severe or chronic dry eye, eye makeup is probably not for you.
-However, with the right hygiene, application, and products, you may be able to keep wearing it.
+However, with the right hygiene, application, products, and nightly removal, you may be able to keep wearing it.